The complete guide to extracting tables from PDF to Excel.

 Bank statements

-Financial statements, balance sheets, income statements, management reports generated by accounting software.
+Financial statements, balance sheets, income statements, and management reports generated by accounting software.

-Tax reports, declarations, sales tax statements (GST/PST/HST) downloaded from government portals.
+Declarations, sales tax statements, and reports downloaded from government portals.

 How PDFTable extracts tables automatically

-PDFTable uses a 5-step position analysis algorithm to detect and extract tables from any PDF.
+PDFTable uses a five-step position analysis to detect and extract tables from any PDF.

 Text elements are grouped into rows by their Y position, with adaptive tolerance based on the typical line height of the page.